WSG23/yosai_intel_dashboard_fresh/README.md

 - `DB_HOST`, `DB_PORT`, `DB_USER`, `DB_PASSWORD` and `DB_GATEWAY_NAME` for the gateway
 - `JWT_SECRET` for service authentication and the analytics microservice
+- `SECRET_KEY` for Flask sessions and CSRF protection

 ### Production Build